-The childminder has implemented an effective safeguarding children policy and procedures.
-She has up-to-date knowledge of the current procedures, in line with the Local Safeguarding Children Board (LSCB) guidance, to notify any child protection concerns without delay.
-Consequently, children are fully safeguarded and their safety is never compromised.
-The childminder minimises potential hazards in the home and when on outings by conducting regular and comprehensive risk assessments.
-Fire safety arrangements are fully effective, emergency evacuation procedures take place to enable children to became familiar with what to do in the event of a real emergency.
-The childminder keeps relevant and comprehensive documentation and records that promotes children's health and well-being .

-The home is exceptionally well organised to enable children to have freedom and space to explore all activities independently.
-There is a massive amount of resources available and they are extremely well maintained.
-She has formed close bonds with the children, which ensures they all feel welcome.
+The childminder demonstrates an extremely good awareness of her role and responsibility to safeguard the welfare of the children.
+She implements an effective safeguarding children policy and procedures; she has up-to-date knowledge of the current Local Safeguarding Children Board guidance.
+High priority is given to promoting children's safety within the setting and on outings.
+The childminder minimises potential hazards by conducting regular, comprehensive risk assessments and taking effective safety precautions.
+Fire safety arrangements are carefully considered; emergency evacuation procedures take place to enable children to become familiar with what to do in the event of a real emergency.
+The childminder keeps relevant and comprehensive documentation and records that promote children's health and well-being.
+The home is extremely well organised to enable children to have freedom and space to explore all activities independently.
+They take part in daily outings to various child-orientated play centres to further support their development of social skills.